Pedestal Cope – Assuming Human “Plot Armor”

 You say: “An AGI should preserve and cherish the rich diversity of life.”

-And you think: “Surely, this implies that I, my mother, my spouse, and my labrador retriever will be treated well!”
+And you think: “Surely, this implies that I, my mother, my spouse, and my Labrador retriever will be treated well!”

 But a mind vastly beyond our own may have many ways to achieve this goal: